 - Heart palpitations

 The withdrawal symptoms associated with benzodiazepines and barbiturates can be highly uncomfortable and even deadly.
-For this reason, people who are taking or addicted to these classes of drugs should NEVER quit taking them “cold turkey.”
-Instead, they should request help from a trained medical professional so that they can obtain detoxification in a safe, medically supervised setting.
+For this reason, people who are taking or are addicted to these classes of drugs should never quit them “cold turkey.”
+Instead, they should request help from a trained medical professional so that they can obtain detoxification in one of the safe, medically supervised depressant detox centers.

-Medically supervised detox can also ease the pain of withdrawal symptoms, which can become so intense that they prevent individuals from successfully quitting.
+Medically supervised detoxification treatment can also ease the pain of withdrawal symptoms, which can become so intense that they prevent individuals from successfully quitting.
 Medical professionals can administer medications and nutrients that reduce the painful withdrawal symptoms.

-Alcohol, another nervous system depressant, can also be deadly when quit cold turkey.
-People who are struggling with alcohol addiction should NEVER attempt to stop on their own.
+Alcohol, another nervous system depressant, can also be deadly when quitting cold turkey.
+People who are struggling with alcohol addiction should never attempt to stop on their own.
 Medically supervised detox is a life-saving, essential step in achieving sobriety.

-After the withdrawal process, people who are addicted to depressants can benefit from inpatient or outpatient treatment.
-Types of treatment for addiction include cognitive behavioral therapy, talk therapy, support groups and stress management training.
-All of these treatment types can help you recover from an addiction to depressants, and each one has its own positives and negatives.
+After the withdrawal process, people who are addicted to depressants can benefit from inpatient or outpatient depressant detox treatment.
+Some of the common types of treatments available for addiction include cognitive behavioral therapy, talk therapy, support groups and stress management training.
+While each one has its own positives and negatives, all of these treatment types can help you recover from an addiction to depressants.